BDC Hamburger Icon

 Smart helmets

-Safety is a significant issue on construction job sites; it always pays to protect your workers, subcontractors and others visiting the site.
+Safety is a significant issue on construction job sites, and it always pays to protect your workers, subcontractors and anyone else visiting the site.
 Smart helmets are a high-tech way to improve safety.
 These helmets are hard hats with sophisticated tools built in, including sensors, tracking tools and augmented reality

 Smart helmets can warn wearers of potentially dangerous conditions or alert team members if help is needed.
-They can monitor workers’ health in real time to avoid potentially disastrous accidents.
-The augmented reality feature helps with site planning and provides a visual overlay without the need to carry around site plans or blueprints, allowing workers to use their hands for balance and stability.
+They can monitor workers’ health in real time to avoid serious accidents.
+The augmented reality feature helps with site planning and provides a visual overlay without the need to carry around site plans or blueprints, allowing workers to keep their hands free for balance and stability.

 Virtual reality

-While architects and engineers may be used to 2D blueprints and renderings to visualize completed projects, it’s more challenging for clients.
+While architects and engineers may be used to using 2D blueprints and renderings to visualize completed projects, clients often find this more challenging.
 Imagine being able to virtually walk clients through what their new home or office will look like.
-Virtual reality in construction is at an early stage, but it’s poised to become a significant competitive advantage and game changer in the industry.
+Virtual reality in construction is still in the early stages, but it’s poised to become a significant competitive advantage and game-changer for the industry.

 In addition to using virtual reality to improve client interaction and sales, construction firms can use it for training, reducing labor costs and improving efficiency.